-HPD is continuing to work on a proposal received from Cooper Square Committee for 24 unit building at 174 Delancey Street.
-Sponsor has raised some private investment for working capital, and is seeking additional funds.
-HPD is also continuing to work on AAFE&rsquos proposal for 83-85 Baxter Street, a 38 unit property.
+HPD is continuing to work on a proposal received from Cooper Square Committee for a 25 unit building at 174 Delancey Street.
+HPD will be providing an in-house appraisal and assessing rehab needs after acquisition.
+HPD is also continuing to work on the AAFE proposal for 83-85 Baxter Street, a 38 unit property.
 The project appears feasible, though it also needs the additional \$25,000/DU HPD subsidy.
 HPD is exploring options for the additional funding.